 As a traveler’s destination, I feel like Catanduanes is still in its budding stages.
 Even Binurong Point — a pastoral cliff often compared to Batanes — has gained popularity only last year.
 Its local tourism branch is quite new, having only been established early this year, to accommodate the growing number of visitors in the area.

-Case in point: I think there is still much to discover in Catanduanes, and I wouldn’t be surprised if after a year this Catanduanes travel guide will need some major updates.
+Case in point: I think there is still much to discover in Catanduanes, and I wouldn’t be surprised if after a year our Catanduanes travel guide will need some major updates.

 Most of what I’ve written here are gathered from our trip.
 Feel free to add more information, especially must-visit places you’ve been to, in the comments section.

 Catanduanes travel guide: 4-day itinerary

 This was our schedule on our trip to Catanduanes.
 We were pretty laid back then.
 If you want to maximize your visit, read the additional notes.